thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 These [enhancements[6][7][8]](#references) not only contributed to enhanced Garbage Collector performance but also reduced stop-the-world pauses, thereby improving overall system responsiveness.

 During our later testing phases on larger scales, we observed an uneven distribution of clients among the broker nodes.
-This resulted in a disproportionate workload for a specific broker node, which posed minimal issues for publishers but had a notable impact on APPLICATION clients, requiring more substantial resource utilization.
+This resulted in a disproportionate workload for the specific broker node, which posed minimal issues for publishers but had a notable impact on APPLICATION clients, requiring more substantial resource utilization.
 That resulted in one broker node processing much more requests than others.
 To address this concern, we devised a mechanism to ensure an [even distribution of clients among the broker nodes[9]](#references), alongside other minor performance improvements.